tuanchauict/iamtuna.org/docs/_posts/2024/2024-12-14-jsonize-with-custom-field-name.md

 This solution is simple and straightforward, but it has a few drawbacks:

-{:.box-danger}
-> - It requires manual mapping of each field, which can be tedious for classes with many fields.
+- It requires manual mapping of each field, which can be tedious for classes with many fields.
-> - It is error-prone, as a typo in the field name can lead to runtime errors.
+- It is error-prone, as a typo in the field name can lead to runtime errors.
-> - It is not scalable, as adding or removing fields requires updating the `toJson()` and `fromJson()` methods.
+- It is not scalable, as adding or removing fields requires updating the `toJson()` and `fromJson()` methods.
-> - It is not reusable, as the mapping logic is tightly coupled with the class implementation.
+- It is not reusable, as the mapping logic is tightly coupled with the class implementation.

 **Solution: Decorators**